Temet Nosce - The Foundation of Self-Realisation

 It is precisely because we don’t know ourselves that corporations and governments can so easily manipulate our thoughts, feelings, and desires.
 I think one of the greatest illusions we have is the idea that we have free-will.
 I think it’s more accurate to say we have a will, but to assume it is free is another thing altogether; there is much scientific understanding now that strongly indicates that most of our actions are not free-will actions at all; we make choices but they are never independent ones.
 Every choice depends on a lot of biological, social and personal conditions that we cannot determine for ourselves; our eating choices, relationship attractions, and even political leanings have much to do with genes, biochemistry, gender, family background, the culture of origin, etc.

-We live on the threshold of artificial intelligence (AI) and it will soon be possible for corporations to know more about you than you know about yourself; soon they will have the data on a great deal of personal behavior and be able to manipulate the masses even more than at present.
+We live on the threshold of artificial intelligence (AI) and it will soon be possible for corporations to know more about you than you know about yourself; soon they will have the data on a great deal of personal behaviour and be able to manipulate the masses even more than at present.

 To accept the invitation to ‘know thyself’ is to undertake a change in life orientation; it's to engage life at a wholly new level, one that opens one up to new levels of meaning.
 Anyone can begin at any time, and many already have begun, and we can all help each other.